 Yogurt based raita is one of the most popular sauces to serve with Indian cuisine (including Shrimp and Vegetable Samosa, chicken samosas, tandoori chicken and Spiced Salmon) particularly because the refreshing sauce has a cooling effect on richly spiced foods.
 So as a rule, I don’t recommend making your cooling sauce very spicy.
 But if you’re serving it with a simple meal that needs a little extra kick, add a pinch of cayenne pepper, or a tablespoon of finely diced green chiles to the sauce for a unique taste and texture.

-I’m partial to my Baked Shrimp Samosas!
-The spicy filling and shatteringly crisp shell of the spring roll sheets are even more delicious with the addition of the creamy raita full of fresh ingredients.
-But store-bought samosas today can be delicious and a quick solution when you need a samosa fix.
-You can also make your own samosas using wonton wrappers or flour tortillas!
-So many great options.
+I'm partial to my Baked Shrimp Samosas!
+The spicy filling and shatteringly crisp shell of the spring roll sheets are even more delicious with the addition of the creamy raita.
+But store-bought samosas can be delicious and a quick solution when you need a samosa fix.

 The recipe only calls for a few leaves worth of mint – it can be a strong flavor and I’m careful to keep it balanced in this recipe.
 It adds the loveliest flavor and cooling sensation to the yogurt sauce. if you’re sure it’s not for you, skip the mint and add a bit more cilantro or diced chives.